 – individuals acting for purposes outside their trade, business or profession

-– a charity with less than £1m annual income
+– a charity with less than £6.5 million annual income

-– a trustee of a trust with net asset value of less than £1m
+– a trustee of a trust with net asset value of less than £5 million

 – Professional clients and eligible counterparties, where the person is an individual acting for purposes outside his trade, business, craft or profession.